zhouhoujun/dev-tool/README.md

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/development-tool/src/mastert).
 Please file issues and pull requests against that repo.
-This package use to bundle jspm project by custom group.
+This package use to develop kit for project development via gulp tasks.

 ## Install